 A stager and even some organizers, will be able to help sell your existing home by suggesting ways to rearrange furniture that offer a more functional layout for the masses.
 Stagers will also be able to loan you staging furniture to use if you have an empty room or even a whole house!
 When prospective buyers are house shopping and they see empty room after empty room, often times it's hard for them to visualize what each room would look like if it were furnished.
 It sounds a little silly but it's really not.
 Most people have a hard time visualizing what a dining room table and 6-8 chairs would look like in a smaller formal dining room or maybe the master bedroom is uniquely shaped - not seeing what a queen or king size bed will look like in the bedroom could deter people away from the possibilities of the space.

-There are many other organization tips that can be found helpful for a move but these are definitely the most general.
+There are many other organization tips that can be found helpful for a move but these are definitely the most general that I think anybody could benefit from.
+But if you're looking for specific tips on how to downsize, my friends over at After55 have some really great ideas here!
 I hope these tips come in handy for you or someone you know!

 Questions and/or comments are encouraged to be left below!